 We are a leading atrial fibrillation (Afib) solutions partner providing innovative products, professional education and support for clinical science to reduce the economic and social burden of atrial fibrillation.
-We have several product lines for the ablation of cardiac tissue, including our Isolator Synergy Ablation System, the first and only surgical device approved by the United States Food and Drug Administration (FDA) for the treatment of persistent and longstanding persistent forms of Afib in patients undergoing certain open concomitant procedures.
+We have several product lines for the ablation of cardiac tissue, including our Isolator\ Synergy Ablation System, the first and only surgical device approved by the United States Food and Drug Administration (FDA) for the treatment of persistent and longstanding persistent forms of Afib in patients undergoing certain open concomitant procedures.
 We also offer a variety of minimally invasive ablation devices and access tools to facilitate the growing trend in less invasive cardiac and thoracic surgery.
-Our cryoICE cryosurgery product line offers a variety of cryoablation devices.
-Our AtriClip Left Atrial Appendage Exclusion System is the most widely sold device worldwide specifically designed to occlude the heart's left atrial appendage (LAA).
+Our cryoICE\ cryosurgery product line offers a variety of cryoablation devices.
+Our AtriClip\ Left Atrial Appendage Exclusion System is the most widely sold device worldwide specifically designed to occlude the heart's left atrial appendage (LAA).
 We believe cardiothoracic surgeons are adopting our ablation and LAA management (LAAM) devices for the treatment of Afib and reduction of Afib-related complications such as stroke.

-Cardiothoracic surgeons have adopted our radiofrequency ablation and cryoablation systems to treat Afib in an estimated 202,000 patients since 2004, and we believe that we are currently the market leader in the surgical treatment of Afib.
+Cardiothoracic surgeons have adopted our radiofrequency ablation and cryoablation systems to treat Afib in over 200,000 patients since 2004, and we believe that we are currently the market leader in the surgical treatment of Afib.
 Our products are utilized by cardiothoracic surgeons during both open-heart and minimally invasive surgical procedures, either on a concomitant or sole-therapy basis.
-During a concomitant procedure, the surgeon ablates cardiac tissue and/or excludes the left atrial appendage, secondary, or concomitant, to a primary cardiac procedure such as a valve repair or replacement or coronary artery bypass graft (CABG).
+During a concomitant procedure, the surgeon ablates cardiac tissue and/or occludes the left atrial appendage, secondary, or concomitant, to a primary cardiac procedure such as a valve repair or replacement or coronary artery bypass graft (CABG).
 Our Isolator Synergy System, which includes our Isolator Synergy clamps, RF generator and related switchbox, is approved by FDA for the treatment of persistent and long-standing persistent Afib concomitant to other open-heart surgical procedures such as coronary artery bypass grafting and/or valve replacement or repair.
 To date, none of our other products have been approved or cleared by FDA specifically for the treatment of Afib.
 Our 510(k)-cleared RF and cryo ablation products are indicated for the ablation of cardiac tissue and/or treatment of cardiac arrhythmias.
-In addition, our cryoICE® probe is cleared for blocking pain by temporarily ablating peripheral nerves.
+In addition, our cryoICE\ probe is cleared for blocking pain by temporarily ablating peripheral nerves.
 Our AtriClip products are 510(k)cleared with an indication for occlusion of the LAA, under direct visualization, concomitant to other open cardiac surgical procedures.
 In October 2015 we acquired nContact, a leader in minimally invasive technology for epicardial ablation.
 We also have a line of reusable surgical instruments typically used for cardiac valve replacement or repair.
-We anticipate that substantially all of our revenue for the foreseeable future will relate to products we currently sell, or are in the process of developing, which surgeons use to ablate cardiac tissue, to exclude the left atrial appendage, to perform mitral and aortic valve replacement and repair and/or to ablate peripheral nerves during cardiothoracic surgery.
+We anticipate that substantially all of our revenue for the foreseeable future will relate to products we currently sell, or are in the process of developing, which surgeons use to ablate cardiac tissue, to occlude the left atrial appendage, to perform mitral and aortic valve replacement and repair and/or to ablate peripheral nerves during cardiothoracic surgery.

 In the United States we sell our products to medical centers through our direct sales force.
-AtriCure Europe, B.V., our wholly-owned subsidiary incorporated and based in the Netherlands, markets and sells our products throughout Europe and the Middle East.
-In certain markets, such as Germany, France, the United Kingdom and the Benelux region, sales are made directly to medical centers, with the remaining sales being made through distributors.
-In other international markets we sell our products to distributors who in turn sell them to end users.
+In certain international markets, such as Germany, France, the United Kingdom and the Benelux region, sales are made directly to medical centers, with the remaining international sales being made through distributors who in turn sell our products to end users.
 Our business is primarily transacted in U.S. Dollars with the exception of transactions with our European subsidiary which are transacted in Euros or British Pounds.